kda2495/IPA_Downloader/README_EN.md

 * WARNING: could not locate Payload/App.app/SC_Info/App.sinf in archive! - App signature not found in the installed ipa file.
 * Error: anisette exited with code 1 - check that anisette binary is working. iTunes Not Found (0) - iTunes from the Apple website is not installed.
 * Error: anisette exited with code 1 - check that anisette binary is working. iCloud Not Found (1) - iCloud from the Apple website is not installed.
-* Login error: GSA SRP exception: GSA complete error -27952: Update iCloud for Windows to the latest version to sign in - Advanced Data Protection needs to be disabled via Settings-Account Name-iCloud-Advanced Data Protection.
+* Login error: GSA SRP exception: GSA complete error -27952: Update iCloud for Windows to the latest version to sign in - Advanced Data Protection needs to be disabled via Settings-Account-iCloud-Advanced Data Protection.
 * If the app immediately closes when launched after installation, log in to the App Store using the account from which it was downloaded, and install any free/paid app.
 After that, launch the problematic app again.

 ## If you encounter an issue:
 #### Provide the following information:
-* The system and ipatool version you are using;
+* The operating system and ipatool version you are using;
-* The full path to the IPA_Downloader folder;
-* A screenshot of the error;
+* A screenshot of the error.
-* The sequence of actions to reproduce the error.

 ## Tracking new app releases:
 [AppBank Website](https://pwa.appbank.pw/)